Make your money work harder

-Here, Which? explains what's changing, how much has been overpaid and the ways you can claim a refund.
+Here, Which? explains why people were having to pay emergency tax on their retirement savings, how much was overpaid, how HMRC has changed the system, and the ways you can claim a refund.

 Those wanting to access their pension pot can do so in two ways.
 The first is to take an uncrystallised fund pension lump sum (UFPLS).
 You can take a 25% lump sum of your pension tax-free, and then the rest is charged at your normal income tax rate.